bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 .. bokeh-plot:: docs/user_guide/examples/plotting_vline_stack.py
     :source-position: above

-.. _userguide_plotting_bars_rects:

 .. note::
-    These and other convenience methods in this chapter rely on ``ColumnDataSource`` for data structuring.
+    This and other examples in this chapter rely on ```ColumnDataSource`` for data structuring.
 For information on how to work with this data structure, see :ref:`userguide_data`.

+.. _userguide_plotting_bars_rects:

 Bars and rectangles
 ~~~~~~~~~~~~~~~~~~~